 If you’re already cooking the main dish on the stove and you no longer have space for your side dish, you can begin cooking it in the microwave.
 Depending on the side dish you’re cooking, you might have to transfer it to the stove for that extra crunch.
-You can even cook the entire dish here; if you’re just steaming veggies or heating them up.
+You can even cook the entire dish and side dish in here if you use the DoubleWave to double your microwave capacity which stacks dishes on top of each other.
 Either way, you’ve saved a lot of time cooking it halfway in the microwave already.

 5. Heat non-food items